SathyasriS27/Statistical-Analysis-on-Rehoming-Time-for-different-Dog-Breeds-in-Animal-Shelter/README.md

 The aim of this project is given a collection of records documenting the stray, unwanted, or neglected dogs sent to animal shelters to be rehomed, we analyse their rehoming patterns based on their breeds.

 ## Dataset used 🧩
-We work with a subset of this larger dataset, consisting of roughly 670 records with details on breeds, such as Labrador Retrievers, Greyhounds, and Border Collies.
+We work with a [subset](https://github.com/SathyasriS27/Statistical-Analysis-on-Rehoming-Time-for-different-Dog-Breeds-in-Animal-Shelter/blob/main/mysample.RData) of this larger dataset, consisting of roughly 670 records with details on breeds, such as Labrador Retrievers, Greyhounds, and Border Collies.
 This dataset includes details about the dog's rehoming time, a health indicator, age, breed, and why it was brought to the shelter.
 The Rehoming and Breed columns are this analysis's main variables of interest.
-The dataset that we work with in this analysis is - [dataset]
+The dataset that we work with in this analysis is - [dataset](https://github.com/SathyasriS27/Statistical-Analysis-on-Rehoming-Time-for-different-Dog-Breeds-in-Animal-Shelter/blob/main/rehoming.RData).

 ## Built with 👩🏻‍💻
 * R